zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/lin.md

 permalink: /team/lin/
 # Pick one of the following
 role: phdstudent
-email: hhlin@cs.utah.edu
+email: hhlin@sci.utah.edu
 image: /assets/images/people/lin.jpg
 organization: University of Utah
 position: PhD Student
 # use either a local link like here, or a URL
 website: /team/lin
-interests: Visualization Tools, Exploratory Visualization for Scientists, Computer Graphics
+interests: Visualization Tools, Exploratory Visualization for Scientists
 #  leave empty if you're active.
 Add something like "M.S.'16" or "B.S.'17" if you got a degree while at VDL.
 Add "N" if you left VDS before you got a degree.
 graduated: